*This post may contain affiliate links.

 Since there are many health benefits of raw honey, I recommend adding it your diet and, ideally, replacing refined sugar with honey (or maple syrup).
 Although, I don’t recommend eating too much honey either because it will still elevate your blood sugar.

 If you have diabetes, you should consider stevia as stevia does not raise your blood sugar like other types of sugar (including honey and maple syrup).

 There are many ways to add honey to your diet.
 Among other natural sweeteners, I like to add it to smoothies, to cereal, to tea (this cinnamon tea tastes amazing) and to my coffee; sometimes I use stevia in my tea.

 Baking with honey

 Although there are many health benefits of raw honey and it is a good idea to add it to your diet, baking with honey is not ideal.
-One reason is because it can cause mucus buildup.
+One reason is that it can cause mucus buildup.
 In addition, baking with honey removes the beneficial properties from raw honey.
-However, I believe this is a minor issue because the amount one person would eat in 1 serving of baked goods is negligible.
+However, I personally believe this is a minor issue because the amount one person would eat in one serving of baked goods is negligible.
 Furthermore, it is often necessary (and advisable) to substitute natural, healthy sweeteners for refined sugar.

 Whether or not you bake with honey is your choice.
 If you decide to bake with it, you’ll need to follow these guidelines: reduce the temperature by 25 degrees Fahrenheit, add ¼ tsp of baking soda per 1 cup of honey, substitute ½ cup of honey per 1 cup of sugar and reduce other liquids by ¼ cup.